tomsawyer0224/maskgit/README.md

-# MaskGIT - Masked Generative Image Transformer
+# MaskGIT: Masked Generative Image Transformer
 MaskGIT is a two-stage image generation model.
 The first stage is to quantize an image to a sequence of discrete tokens.
 In the second stage, an autoregressive model is learned to generate image tokens sequentially based on the previously generated result.
 # About this project
 - This is a personal project, for educational purposes only!